 taco plant, California sumac

-Laurel sumac is an aromatic, evergreen shrub or small tree, usually less than 15 feet (4.5 m) tall.
+Laurel sumac is an evergreen shrub or small tree, usually less than 15 feet (4.5 m) tall.
+It has a strong, pungent, green odor – neither sweet nor sage-like, but a bit like the much weaker odor of bush sunflower.

 Leaves are generally 3-5 inches (7.5-12.5 cm) long, 2-3 inches (5-7.5 cm) wide, tapered to a point, with reddish midveins, petioles, and young twigs.
 New leaves are red-bronze in color.
 Leaf margins are smooth (not toothed).
 Leaves are more or less folded up along the midvein resembling a taco shell.